achillesthree/HW-1/README.md

 ## Installation

-The project can be viewed using the URL https://achillesthree.github.io/HW-1/ or by accessing my public Git Hub https://github.com/achillesthree/Accessibility-Challenge
+The project can be viewed using the URL https://achillesthree.github.io/HW-1/ or by accessing my public Git Hub https://github.com/achillesthree/HW-1

 ## Usage

-Basic usage for this site applies.
+Basic usage for this site/project applies.

 ## Credits

 Collaborators included Shahid, Eric my instructor, Mike my TA and others in class for directional help.

-Third-party assets were acquired through OSU BCS.
+Third-party assets were acquired through OSU and BCS.

 HTML Tutorials used for this project all come from: https://www.w3schools.com/html/default.asp.
 README Tutorials and formatting used for this project come from: https://coding-boot-camp.github.io/full-stack/github/professional-readme-guide